-A. THE DEBTOR AGREES TO:

-1. Discuss with the attorney the debtor's objectives in filing the case.

-2. Provide the attorney with full, accurate and timely information, financial and otherwise, including properly documented proof of income.
+- A. THE DEBTOR(S) AGREE TO: - 1.
+Discuss debtor(s)' objectives in filing the case with the attorney. - 2.
+Provide the attorney with full, accurate and timely information, financial and otherwise, including properly documented proof of income. - 3.
+Keep and maintain regular contact with the attorney. - 4.
+Provide the attorney with recent proof of income, picture identification, and proof of social security number, and any other required information, as requested by the attorney.